 1. No Drama - Tinashe feat.
 Offset

-Pop star Tinashe is starting her 2018 off right, by releasing a new trap-pop single titled, No Drama.
+Pop star Tinashe, started her 2018 off right, with the trap-pop single titled, No Drama.
 The sound is much different from what we have come to expect from Tinashe, but no complaints here!
-The track features rapper Offset from the group Migos, who adds his classic ad-libs and a full trap effect.
-The beat is slow, but danceable (as shown in the music video), and the music is very minimal.
-The lyrics are also minimal; she is mostly bragging about her crew and how they pull up only in the best.
+The track features rapper Offset from the group Migos, who adds in his flavored ad-libs and full trap effect.
+The beat is slow, but danceable (as shown in the music video), and the melody progression is very minimal.
+And the lyrics are, too.
+She is mostly bragging about her crew and how they pull up only in the best.

 “We pulled up in Gucci, dripped down in Gabanna,

 “Don’t want no drama

 Watch how she shines in the music video.
 Gimme that look girl.

 Tinashe said via her twitter, that three new singles, “Me So Bad,” “Faded Love” and “No Drama,” are to be the singles off of the new album.
 And No Drama ended up being the first!

 2. Miguel - Pineapple Skies